-Therefore, 42 dB of gain range for a 12-bit, 40 MSPS ADC with 15 MHz of bandwidth should suffice in achieving the dynamic range required for most ultrasound systems today.
+Therefore, 42 dB of gain range for a 12-bit, 40 MSPS ADC with 15 MHz of bandwidth should suffice in achieving the dynamic range required for most of today's ultrasound systems.

 The system gain is distributed as listed in Table 8.